-- Chair, Public Relations Committee
+- Chair, Public and International Relations Committee

 that was funded by the National Research Foundation of Korea (NRF), and

 also taught students as a part-time lecturer from 2011 to 2013.
 Prior to joining NIE/NTU, he had worked for the Seoul